 All of these may be a little bit bizarre, or even “dangerous”, but you have nothing to worry about if you are getting around to the book.
 Chiang Rai is only a small town with a small night market.
 Apart from the Long Neck Karen Village, Chiang Rai is a place where visitors could see some serious Thai contemporary art.
 There are two must-sees places on this matter and oddly enough, the color scheme of these two sites is quite the extreme opposite.

 The Black House – a museum that displays various eerie artifacts about death

 Getting to the Black House would be tricky since the site is not served by convenient public transportation.
 Therefore, I hired a tuk-tuk driver to take me from the home-stay to both sites (which are in opposite directions) and it takes about 30-45 minutes to get to the Black House.

 The Black House (Baan Dam) is a unique creation of national artist Thawan Duchanee.
-Although some people call it “Black Temple”, the Black House is the former residence of the notable Thai contemporary artist Duchanee, and has become an art museum since he passed.
+Although some people call it the “Black Temple”, the Black House is the former residence of the notable Thai contemporary artist Duchanee and has become an art museum since he passed.